 After discovering a curiously arranged collection of large boulders on a mountaintop meadow in 2004 Dave’s interest in stone landscapes was born.
 He felt drawn to the boulders he called ‘Council Rocks’ and joined NEARA in 2007.
 That year, and with the help of veteran member Fred Martin, he found the uniquely shaped boulders to be perfectly aligned with both solstice and equinox events.
 Using his astronomy background, he successfully researched, documented and established the site as a potential late-archaic archaeoastronomy site with the PA Historic Preservation Office.
 He was awarded an official site designation from the SHPO in 2011 and presented his findings on Council Rocks at a NEARA conference in 2012.
 He continues his research at the Council Rocks site and nearby Alpenglow Rockshelter for which he also received a site designation from the SHPO in 2019.
 Dave was invited to serve on the NEARA board and as PA Coordinator in 2021.

 Dave and Carla currently reside in Bear Creek, PA surrounded by pets and wildlife and have been known to hand-feed visiting raccoons and white-tailed deer.
 They love hiking and nature photography.
-His work over the past decade has led to giving presentations on both sites at numerous archaeology conferences in PA, NY, and VA, as well as meetings for avocational groups within the region and at the 2019 AAPS annual meeting in Harris, MI.
+His work over the past decade has led to giving presentations on both sites at numerous archaeology conferences in PA, NY, and VA, as well as meetings for avocational groups within the region and at the AAPS annual meetings in Michigan.
 Recent work on the mountain includes large area LiDAR scans and ground-penetrating radar scans at the rockshelter.
 Both have produced even more sites and findings of interest.
 He hopes to bring his decades of learning and astronomy skills to help research and further document alignments for many long-standing NEARA projects.

 Theresa Prescott has a BA and an MBA from the University of Rhode Island.
 Her working career was spent as a Human Resources Manager.
 Since 2010 she has been an active member of the Hopkinton Historic District Commission, assisting with the publication of Preservation Guidelines for those living in the Hopkinton Historic District.
 The manual offers guidance on residential exterior renovations.
 She has served on the board of the Hopkinton Historic Association as well.